How to Save on Moving Costs to New York City: Guide

 Budget

-Much like every other aspect of living in New York City, moving requires a bit of planning.
-You will need to develop a budget for all the costs associated with your move, including interstate travel and packing materials.
+Much like every other aspect of living in New York City, moving requires some planning.
+You must develop a budget for all the costs associated with your move, including interstate travel and packing materials.

-While you’re doing this, it’s also a good idea to put together a moving checklist so you can avoid extra fees, missed steps, and other mishaps that could break your budget.
-It only takes a little bit, but it can do wonders to keep things running smoothly.
+While doing this, it’s also a good idea to put together a moving checklist to avoid extra fees, missed steps, and other mishaps that could break your budget.
+It only takes a bit, but it can do wonders to keep things running smoothly.

-If you are able to stay under budget, then it’s wise to set that extra money aside in savings.
+If you can stay under budget, then it’s wise to set that extra money aside in savings.
 It can save you if you can’t afford to pay rent!

 Talk to Your Boss

-Though it is getting a little rarer these days, many major companies still cover moving costs for professionals that are new out-of-state hires.
-If a job offer is what’s bringing you to the city, it may be a good idea to ask your future employer about covering some or all of the cost of moving.
+Though it is getting a little rarer these days, many major companies still cover moving costs for professionals who are new out-of-state hires.
+If a job offer is bringing you to the city, it may be a good idea to ask your future employer about covering some or all of the moving costs.
 Even if they only throw a couple of hundred bucks your way, that’s still some money you don’t have to spend on packing peanuts.

 When to DIY

 Doing it yourself is the easiest way to reduce the cost of moving, especially if you don’t have much to your name.
-If at all possible, consider moving your items using your own car or truck—or just use a U-Haul.
-If you can’t, there are still some ways to save some money using a little elbow grease…
+Consider moving your items using your car or truck—or use a U-Haul if possible.
+If you can’t, there are still ways to save money using a little elbow grease…

 DIY Packing

 Many, if not most, moving companies will offer a serious discount if you agree to pack our items on your own.
-In some cases, this can even save you hundreds of dollars on a single move.
-You can compound the savings by sourcing your own moving materials.
+Sometimes, this can even save you hundreds of dollars on a single move.
+You can compound the savings by sourcing your moving materials.

-To save as much as possible, use regular blankets as moving blankets and bulk order your cardboard boxes.
-If at all possible, recycle old boxes you have lying around your home.
+To save as much as possible, use regular blankets as moving blankets, and bulk order your cardboard boxes.
+If possible, recycle old bins you have lying around your home.
 Every little scrap counts!

 A Little Help From Friends

-Friends can be one of the best resources you can tap into when you’re trying to move to New York City, especially if you’re on a budget.
+Friends can be one of the best resources you can tap into when moving to New York City, especially if you’re on a budget.
 Friends can offer extra helping hands if you choose to make a DIY move, help you set up your favorite decor in a pinch, and help you cope with moving stress when things get too crazy.

 BIY Insurance

 One important (but often overlooked) aspect of moving is the importance of moving insurance.
-This is insurance that protects personal property (and other stuff) in the event that movers mess up.
-This is vital to keeping the costs of replacing broken and damaged goods to a minimum and should be seen as a necessity.
+This insurance protects personal property (and other stuff) if movers mess up.
+This is vital to keeping the costs of replacing broken and damaged goods to a minimum and should be considered necessary.

-Many moving companies offer moving insurance as an add-on, but that doesn’t mean you should take it.
-You can often get better rates and better quality insurance by shopping around for your own.
+Many companies offer moving insurance as an add-on, but that doesn’t mean you should take it.
+You can often get better rates and better quality insurance by shopping for your own.

 Finding A Mover